camwestwood/xapi/recipes/universal-xapi-translator/vle-assignmentgraded-input.md

-This is the specification for an input TSV file for attendance events.
+This is the specification for an input TSV file for assignment graded events.

-Data should be supplied as a UTF-8 Tab Seperated File called assignmentgraded.tsv
+Data should be supplied as a UTF-8 Tab Separated File called assignmentgraded.tsv

 # assignmentgraded